 I recently heard a pro-choice advocate call a baby in the womb a “uterine tumor.”

 I am familiar with tumors.
 Comparing an unborn baby to a tumor triggered a response in me, and one that is not sympathetic to the pro-choice point of view.

 Let’s first define tumor:

-A tumor is “an abnormal growth of tissue resulting from uncontrolled, progressive multiplication of cells and serving no physiological function; a neoplasm.”
+A is “an abnormal growth of tissue resulting from uncontrolled, progressive multiplication of cells and serving no physiological function; a neoplasm.”

 Regardless of when you think a life becomes human, a fetus is not a tumor.
 Sadly, that is how many view it: Abnormal.
 Unwanted.
 No function.
 I suppose that the person who holds this pro-choice point of view believes that for something (or someone) to have value, it must also be able to function.